jonathanrocha00/calendar/README.md

 Use the interface to add new events or open the file `scripts.js` and modify the block of code commented as "Standart input".

 ### About tests
-Some tests prototypes were created in the file `tests prototype.txt`.
+Some prototype tests were created in the file `tests prototype.txt`.

 ### About the UI design
 The UI was designed following the guide image as strictly as possible, but some modification were made to add clarity.